paulrosen/abcjs/README.md

 Full documentation is here: [abcjs documentation](https://paulrosen.github.io/abcjs/)

+## Major New Feature!
+6.0.0-beta.36

+String tablature is now available by adding an option to the `renderAbc` parameters.
+See [tablature documentation](https://paulrosen.github.io/abcjs/visual/tablature.html)

 ## Fix to audio in octave clefs 6.0.0-beta.31

 If you are using an octave clef (for instance `K:C clef=treble-8`) it will now sound an octave different.
 The octave calculation was happening twice.